 The Card Bell

 Charles Fey initially tried to solve this problem by attempting to add a pay-out mechanism to a five-reel poker machine.
 However, when this proved too difficult, Fey decided to reduce the complexity of reading a win by using just three reels.
-The new machine was completed in 1898 and was the first to offer automatic pay-outs on all winning combinations.
+The new slot machine was completed in 1898 and was the first in history to offer automatic pay-outs on all winning combinations.
 Christened the Card Bell, the innovative slot had three reels imprinted with playing-card symbols which could be set in motion by pulling a lever.
 Wins were achieved by lining up winning poker hands, much like Sittman and Pitt’s machine.

 The Liberty Bell

 Because gamblers were no longer playing for poker hands, Fey decided to remove the card symbols replacing them with images of horseshoes, stars and bells.
 Renamed the Liberty Bell, the updated slot offered a ten-nickel jackpot and became a sensation in Fey’s home town of San Francisco.
 In spite of this, the now famous inventor was reluctant to expand production beyond the California state line.